 One person shot on Cannon Street half an hour after triple-shooting 2 miles away

-BATON ROUGE - One person was hurt in a shooting in the 4400 block of Cannon Street at 4:45 p.m., only 30 minutes after a suspected drive-by only two miles away.
+BATON ROUGE - A man was hurt in a shooting in the 4400 block of Cannon Street at 4:45 p.m., only 30 minutes after a suspected drive-by only two miles away.

-According to the Baton Rouge Police Department, the person suffered non-life-threatening injuries and is expected to be okay.
+According to the Baton Rouge Police Department, the man was shot in the ankle and is expected to be okay.

 Trending News